mlatysheva/simple-CRUD-API/README.md

 # Simple CRUD API

-## Description
+## Description and Installation Guide

-This is a simple CRUD API using in-memory database underneath.
+- This is a simple CRUD API using in-memory database underneath.
+- To run the application, clone the repo to your local machine and run `npm i` to install all necessary dependencies.
+- After the installation, run `npm run start:dev` to run the app in the development mode.
+- After the installation, run `npm run start:prod` to generate the production bundle and run the app in the production mode.

 ## Technical requirements

-- Task is implemented on Javascript or Typescript
+- Task is implemented with Typescript
 - Only `nodemon`, `dotenv`, `cross-env`, `typescript`, `ts-node`, `eslint` and its plugins, `webpack` and its plugins, `prettier`, `uuid`, `@types/*` as well as libraries used for testing were used
 - 16 LTS version of Node.js was used
 - Asynchronous API was preferred whenever possible